Vectorredz/cs32-mp1/README.md

     - SIZE
     - EMPTY
     - REVERSE
+    * Repeat all of the above but done for each MAKE (0 -> 1000)
 ```
-This layer is especially important for testing all non-insertion and non-deletion operations to see if they work as intended.
+This layer is especially important for testing all non-insertion and non-deletion operations to see if they work as intended.\
+Additionally, it repeats the basic operations test, but right after making a new list for each size $0$ to $1000$ again, to check for `make`'s correctness once more.

 <br>